 Beside the Helpdesk, NATI00NS is providing the following support:

 - A Matchmaking platform for interested stakeholders, potential call applicants, and upcoming Living Labs at national or regional level to reach out and meet potential project partners for the creation of cross-regional or trans-national clusters of Living Labs for the calls.
-Please visit and register to the Matchmaking platform here: https://nati00ns-soil-living-lab-matching.b2match.io/
+Please visit and register to the Matchmaking platform here: https://nati00ns-soil-living-lab-matching.b2match.io/.
+Please use the Marketplace to post which match you are looking for.
+There are more than 800 registered users from 47 countries.
+Under each published topic in the EU Funding & Tenders Portal, you can also find a specific Partner Search Service.

 - National engagement events in all countries relevant for the Open call.
 You can find coming and past events (many with recordings) here: https://www.nati00ns.eu/events.